IsaacAgyei/Mock-ISO-20022-Data/README.md

 Future enhancements to this API will include support for a wider range of ISO 20022 message sets, further expanding its utility for various financial messaging scenarios.

-Here is an example of a pacs.002.001.12 XML document and JSON object that can be passed as a request body in a POST request.
+Here is an example of an XML document that adheres to a ISO 20022 message definition.
 For XML documents, the inner text of each element must correspond to the name of a simpleType as defined in the pacs.002.001.12 XSD file.
 This informs the API which type of mock value to generate for that element.
-Similarly, for JSON objects, the value in each key-value pair must be a string that corresponds to a simpleType name from the pacs.002.001.12 XSD.
+Similarly, for JSON objects the value in each key-value pair must be a string that corresponds to a simpleType name from the message definition's XSD.
 Any inner XML text or JSON value that does not match a simpleType name will be treated as static, unchangeable text.

 ```xml
 <?xml version="1.0"?>